educationfutures/star-party-planner/README.md

 # 🪐 Star Party Planner

 **Plan an observing night with confidence!**
 This tool generates observing lists tailored to your site, date, and time window.
-It prioritizes crowd-pleasers such as Saturn and Jupiter, filters by altitude and Moon separation, and outputs **night-vision-friendly HTML**, CSV tables, and console listings.
+It prioritizes crowd-pleasers such as Saturn and Jupiter, filters by altitude and Moon separation for deep space objects, and outputs **night-vision-friendly HTML**, CSV tables, and console listings.

 ---